Scribble-Works/preptime-api/README.md

 - HUBSPOT_FORMID - Form Id for contact us form created on hubspot crm linked to the contact us form on the front-end.
 - HUBSPOT_PORTALID - The unique key for your app created on hubspot crm

+-SUPABASE_URL - The URL endpoint for your supabase project instance whether being hosted on the web or locally.
+-SUPABASE_KEY - The Anon key for authenticating requests to supabase.

 Now start the development server with the following command:

 ```

 $ yarn serve

 ```

 ## Deployment